Drink-Driving: A Sobering Warning As Van Driver Caught with Child On Toolbox

 And remember, drink driving can affect your insurance policy.

-Unroadworthy Van Stopped by Police for Multiple Violations
+Unroadworthy Van Stopped By Police for Multiple Violations

 Another issue was the driver using trade plates that expired in 2018.